melaniedefawe/FAQ-accordion/README.md

 ### Useful resources

-- [](https://stackoverflow.com/questions/9185434/using-svg-as-background-image) - This helped me understand how to make sure my svg element would take the whole width page, and not keep a max width of 1440px.
+- [Adjusting SVG to full view width](https://stackoverflow.com/questions/9185434/using-svg-as-background-image) - This helped me understand how to make sure my svg element would take the whole width page, and not keep a max width of 1440px.

 ## Author